Quick Start Guide for Acunetix 360

 Step 1: Adding a Target Website

 Before scanning, you have to add a website to your Acunetix 360 account.
 To do this, from the main menu, select Websites > New Website.
 Then, you can enter the necessary information, such as name, URL, technical contact, and select Save.
-For further information, see Adding a Website in Acunetix 360.
+For more information, refer to Adding a target in Acunetix 360.

 Step 2: Launching a Scan